 There’s a right buyer out there for every home.
 Whether it’s a penthouse condo or a starter home, your property is a good fit for someone.
 So how do you make sure that it sells for a price that you are happy with and doesn’t take months or longer to sell?

 Answering this question isn’t as simple as a single factor like choosing the right price.
 It comes down to the right approach at addressing factors like presentation, price, extensive marketing, knowing where to find the right buyer plus much more.

-Your choice of which Toronto & GTA realtor to work with to sell your house is instrumental in helping your home sell quickly and for the most money.
-As the point-person of the home selling process, the best realtor for you will have both the experience, knowledge and marketing sytem to get your home sold fast and for top dollar value.
+Your choice of which Toronto & GTA Realtor® to work with to sell your house is instrumental in helping your home sell quickly and for the most money.
+As the point-person of the home selling process, the best Realtor® for you will have both the experience, knowledge and marketing system to get your home sold fast and for top dollar value.

 Many people selling homes in Toronto & The GTA face the question of whether it makes sense to sell privately or with a discount company.

 Studies show that only a very few actually end up selling independently.
 Also unfortunately the vast majority end up selling for less.
 Statistics show us that the vast majority of Toronto & GTA home sellers will benefit from selling with an experienced real agent.
 Sure, the agent takes is paid a fee, but in the end you will net more money with less stress and aggravation.
 Also those same studies show that properties sell faster and the extra dollar value an agent will be able to attract and negotiate for the property is well worth it.

 The home-selling process is a big undertaking and be complicated.
 Doing it right is a full-time job, so trusting a professional with what may be your largest financial asset is a prudent decision..

 Before you list your home, be sure to vet your top choices of Realtor® thoroughly.
 Making sure your home won’t be sitting on the market comes down to your agent’s expertise with: